WordPress/Advanced-administration-handbook/upgrade/migrating.md

 # Moving WordPress

-Whether you are moving WordPress to a new server or to a different location on your server, you don’t need to reinstall.
+Whether you are moving WordPress to a new server or to a different location on your server, you don't need to reinstall.
 WordPress is flexible enough to handle all of these situations.

 ## Moving to a New Server

 If you are moving WordPress from one server to another, begin by backing up your WordPress directory, images, plugins, and other files on your site as well as the database.
 See [WordPress Backups](https://wordpress.org/support/article/wordpress-backups/) and [Backing Up Your Database](https://wordpress.org/support/article/backing-up-your-database/).

 ### Keeping Your Domain Name and URLs

 Moving your domain without changing the Home and Site URLs of your WordPress site is very simple, and in most cases can be done by moving the files.

 - If database and URL remain the same, you can move by just copying your files and database.
 - If database name or user changes, [edit wp-config.php](https://wordpress.org/support/article/editing-wp-config-php/) to have the correct values.
-- If you want to test before you switch, you must temporarily change “siteurl” and “home” in the database table “wp_options” (through phpMyAdmin or similar).
+- If you want to test before you switch, you must temporarily change "siteurl" and "home" in the database table "wp_options" (through phpMyAdmin or similar).
 - If you had any kind of rewrites (permalinks) setup you must disable .htaccess and reconfigure permalinks when it goes live.

 ### Changing Your Domain Name and URLs